-If you have made the choice to get help for an opiate addiction or you are looking for resources for a loved one, you are in the correct place.
+If you have made the choice to get help for your opiate addiction or you are looking for resources for a loved one, you are in the correct place.
 Finding an opiate addiction treatment center can be challenging when you don’t know what to look for.

 At Evolve Indy, we know how to treat opiate addiction and provide all-inclusive supportive mental health care to those who rely on us for support.
-Our free consultation can provide you the insight you need.
+Our free consultation can provide you with the insight you need.
 Contact us today.

 What Are Opiates?

 An opiate is a prescription strength pain killer.
-Doctors write nearly 150 million prescriptions annually for things like morphine, codeine, and oxycontin.
+Doctors write nearly 150 million prescriptions annually for things like morphine, codeine, and Oxycontin.
 However, that’s not the only way to access opiates.
 Opiates are also a common street drug.
 Heroin and Fentanyl are the most common and some of the deadliest opiates on the street.

-Signs of opiate overdose include pale clammy face, limp body, blue or purplish tint to fingernails, vomiting, unable to be awakened or speak, slowed breathing, and delayed heartbeat.
+Signs of opiate overdose include a pale clammy face, limp body, blue or purplish tint to fingernails, vomiting, unable to be awakened or speak, slowed breathing, and delayed heartbeat.
 If you suspect someone is overdosing, call 911 immediately.

 Why Are Opiates Addictive?

 Opiates are addictive because of how they impact the body.
 When an opiate enters the body, it works to block the opioid pain receptors on nerves and essentially dull the pain.
 When this happens, the body releases an excess amount of dopamine connected to the reward center in the brain.
 This process indicates to the brain and body that the current “high” is the preferred state.
 When an opiate narcotic wears off, the body expresses its displeasure through withdrawal symptoms similar to a hangover and generally increased pain sensitivity in the impacted area.